sveltejs/language-tools/packages/language-server/README.md

 The language server has quite a few settings to toggle features.
 They are listed below.
 When using the VS Code extension, you can set these through the settings UI or in the `settings.json` using the keys mentioned below.

 When using the language server directly, put the settings as JSON inside `initializationOptions.configuration` for the [initialize command](https://microsoft.github.io/language-server-protocol/specification#initialize).
 When using the [didChangeConfiguration command](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeConfiguration), pass the JSON directly.
-The language server also accepts configuration for Emmet (key: `emmet`), Prettier (key: `prettier`) and TypeScript (keys: `javascript` and `typescript` for JS/TS config).
+The language server also accepts configuration for Emmet (key: `emmet`), Prettier (key: `prettier`), CSS (key: `css` / `less` / `scss`) and TypeScript (keys: `javascript` and `typescript` for JS/TS config).

 Example: